lorossi/performances-monitor/README.md

 6. A clean, well commented code (Python code is PEP-8 compliant)
 7. Full logging of errors
 8. Public APIs to get all the stats about the devices (see below for more infos)
-9. A cool loading GIF made completely in CSS
+9. A cool loading GIF made completely in CSS (*although not by me*)

 ## Installation
 1. Clone the repo in any folder